Aimé Dupont

-Aimé Dupont (6 December 1841 – 16 February 1900) was a Belgian-born American sculptor and photographer who was best known for his pictures of opera singers when he was the official photographer for the Metropolitan Opera in New York City.
+Aimé Dupont (6 December 1839 – 16 February 1900) was a Belgian-born American sculptor and photographer who was best known for his pictures of opera singers when he was the official photographer for the Metropolitan Opera in New York City.

 Early life

-Dupont was born in Brussels, Belgium, the son of one of the city's leading photographers.
+Dupont was born in Ypres, Belgium, the son of one of the city's leading photographers.
 He was educated at the School of Mines in Liège, where he learned how to quarry and polish stone for sculptures, as well as the technical process for creating photographic toning agents from minerals.
 After graduation, he moved to Paris, France, to work at Maison Walery as a photograph technician, but he sculpted in his free time.
 In the early 1870s, he decided to start his own photography and sculpting business on the Champs-Élysées.
 During this period, he married Etta Greer, an American woman who spent much of her girlhood in Paris.

 He won some acclaim for both his arts, including a gold medal for photography in the Paris Exhibition of 1878.
 As a sculptor, he later was made a chevalier of the Legion d'honneur.
 One of his notable works was a bust of Elihu B. Washburne, who was the United States Ambassador to France during the Ulysses S. Grant administration.